-The Gateway/Mid-County area – defined generally for the purposes of this study as the area bounded by Belleair Road to the north, Starkey Road to the west, Gandy Boulevard/70th Avenue to the South, and Tampa Bay to the east – is home to many of the county’s businesses, including the Carillon Business Park, Bay Vista and Icot Center, as well as possible sites for industrial redevelopment.
+The Gateway/Mid-County area – defined generally for the purposes of this study as the area bounded by Belleair Road to the north, Starkey Road to the west, Gandy Boulevard/62nd Avenue North to the South, and Tampa Bay to the east – is home to many of the county’s businesses, including the Carillon Business Park, Bay Vista and Icot Center, as well as possible sites for industrial redevelopment.

 According to Pinellas County Economic Development’s comprehensive workforce assessment, only 8 percent of employees who work in the general Gateway area live within a 10-minute drive, making it an essential area for transportation improvements and connections for future regional transit.

 “The Gateway/Mid-County area of Pinellas is a key employment center that is crucial to both our local and regional economic development efforts,” shared Mike Meidel, Director of Pinellas County Economic Development.
 “Partnership and collaboration will allow the Steering Committee to balance land use and transportation needs to develop a working plan to spur sustainable development, investment and job creation in Pinellas.”

 Economic development is an important consideration at the local level for cities, as well.